OUR TOWN: Program Description

 - Design planning and services for projects that may involve a historic site, structure, or district.

 This review and approval process may take up to several months to complete and may delay your project's start date.
-The results of the review may impact our ability to make a grant award/our ability to release grant funds.
+The results of the review may impact our ability to make a grant award and/or our ability to release grant funds.
 If you are recommended for an award which may have historic preservation or environmental concerns (NHPA/NEPA), you will be notified and asked to provide additional information.
 Thorough and complete information for all project activities and locations will expedite the review.
 The Arts Endowment cannot release an award and/or grant funds until the NHPA/NEPA review is complete.

 A key to the success of creative placemaking is involving the arts in partnership with committed governmental, nonprofit, and private sector leadership.
 All applications must demonstrate a partnership that will provide leadership for the project.
 These partnerships must involve two primary partners, as defined by these guidelines: